nuvtools/nuvtools-blazortemplate/README.md

-# NuvTools Blazor Template for .NET
+# Nuv Tools Blazor Template for .NET

 This is a solution template for creating a Blazor WebAssembly application hosted on ASP.NET Core using Nuv Tools Framework and following the principles of Clean Architecture.
 Thanks Jason Taylor (https://github.com/jasontaylordev) for the base template.